A star manager now on his own, a multifaceted alts fund, and a bold global growth vehicle are among the highlights.

-Morningstar Prospects--a list of up-and-coming or under-the-radar investment strategies that Morningstar Manager Research thinks might be worthy of eventual full coverage--added six new strategies in the second quarter of 2017.
+Morningstar Prospects--a list of up-and-coming or under-the-radar investment strategies that Morningstar Manager Research thinks might be worthy of full coverage someday--added six new strategies in the first quarter of 2017.
 Here's a look at five of them.

 A Wide-Ranging Alts Fund